Signals Are Not States: Neuro-Symbolic Safeguards for Culturally Aware Classroom AI: The Framework

 A generic support function for a hypothesis $h \in \hyp$ can be written as

-where $c_f$ is the confidence of fact $f$, $V(h)$ counts violated logical or temporal constraints, and $P(h)$ counts policy violations such as attempting to issue a student-level alert from a single uncertain modality.
-This form is intentionally abstract; the important point is that support depends on explicit facts and constraints rather than on uninspectable activations.
+where $c_f$ is the confidence of fact $f$, $V(h)$ counts violated logical or temporal constraints, $P(h)$ counts policy violations, and $B(h,\culture)$ estimates stereotype risk under cultural scope $\culture$.
+We make the risk term concrete as a sum over the known risky shortcuts of Table~\ref{tab:stereotype_taxonomy},

+where $\mathcal{R}$ indexes stereotype patterns (e.g.\ silence~$\rightarrow$~disengaged), $\mathbf{1}[h\!\sim\!r]$ indicates that $h$ matches shortcut $r$, and $\sigma_r(h,\culture)\in[0,1]$ measures whether the contextual evidence that would license $r$ under scope $\culture$---participation opportunity, task context, language configuration---is actually present.
+Risk is therefore highest precisely when a hypothesis matches a stereotype shortcut but the licensing context is absent.
+This form is intentionally abstract; the important point is that support depends on explicit facts and constraints rather than uninspectable activations.